-Who would ever think that the bite of a poppy-seed sized tick could wreck so much havoc on the body?
-A tick that is now believed to contain many other bacteria organisms causing people to have a myriad of symptoms that quickly evolve into chronic disease.
+Who would ever think that the bite of a poppy-seed-sized tick could wreak so much havoc on the body?
+A tick that is now believed to contain many other bacteria organisms causing people to have a myriad of symptoms that quickly evolve into a chronic disease.
 Who would have ever guessed this little critter known as the deer tick would be the source of a very mysterious and debilitating disease?
-A disease with symptoms overlapping those of many other diseases such as Alzheimer’s, Parkinson’s and Chronic Fatigue Syndrome to name a few.
+A disease with symptoms overlapping those of many other diseases such as Alzheimer’s, Parkinson’s, and Chronic Fatigue Syndrome, to name a few.
 The disease?
 Lyme Disease.

 The Great Imitator

 The Borrelia burgdorferi (Bb) spirochete is an evasive organism which can penetrate virtually any organ or system in the body, including the brain and central nervous system, joints, muscles and heart.
 Lyme disease symptoms may be similar to other medical conditions, making diagnosing a challenge.
 Lyme disease mimics many other health concerns such as multiple sclerosis, arthritis, chronic fatigue syndrome, fibromyalgia, ALS, ADHD and even Alzheimer’s disease.
 Interestingly, despite debilitating symptoms, many Lyme patients outwardly appear quite healthy, which is why Lyme disease has also been called “the invisible illness“and “the great imitator.”